-The type of ammo you use has a heavy impact on your accuracy and exactly how lethal your shot will be.
-Ideally, you’d want to use a uniform ammo (like ball bearings) so that you get an accurate shot every single time.
-However, in a SHTF scenario access to ball bearings will be limited so I’d always recommend practicing with rocks.
+The type of ammo you’ll use has a big impact on your accuracy and exactly how lethal your shot will be.
+Ideally, you’ll want to use a uniform ammo (like ball bearings) to get an accurate shot every single time.
+However, in an SHTF scenario, access to ball bearings will be impossible, so I always recommend practicing with rocks.
 Remember, practice makes perfect!

 2. Loading and Holding Your Ammo

 Load your slingshot with your selected ammo.
 Using your dominant hand, hold the base of the slingshot.
 Your ammo should be placed exactly in the middle of the pouch without shifting.
-The positioning of your ammo is important as it would tell how it would be projected when fired.
+The positioning of your ammo is important as it will tell how it will be projected when fired.

 Aim for your target and have your dominant hand hold the slingshot handle.
-After releasing, there may be a tendency for your slingshot to jerk forward, which could lead to inaccurate firing.
-Your strong arm is more adept and can keep the slingshot steady, avoiding an inaccurate fire.
+After the release, there may be a tendency for your slingshot to jerk forward, which can lead to inaccurate firing.
+Your strong arm is more adept to keep the slingshot steady, thus avoiding an inaccurate fire.

 5. Slingshot Positioning

 Have your arm raised on the side while holding the slingshot.
 You can choose to point the fork upward or angle to the side, both positions will work fine.
-In the end, it will all fall down with the type of shot you’re taking.
+In the end, it will all boil down to the type of shot you’re taking.

-Aim slightly above your target, make sure nothing will block the path, and release of your ammo.
-Practice using both eyes when aiming as it is better compared to using just your dominant eye.
-Pull the band until it’s stretched out forming a triangle.
+Aim slightly above your target, make sure nothing will block the path, and then release of your ammo.
+Practice using both eyes when aiming; this improves your accuracy compared to using just your dominant eye.
+Pull the band and stretch it out until it forms a triangle.

-Before releasing, make sure you have a clean shot and no obstruction are ahead aside from your target.
-Consider as well the length of your band determines the distance to your target.
-The shorter the band the shorter its range is.
+Before releasing, make sure you have a clean shot, and there are no obstructions ahead aside from your target.
+Know that the length of your band determines the distance to your target.
+The shorter the band, the shorter its range is.
 When everything is clear, release your grip from the ammo.

-Learn another useful primitive skill outdoors by watching this video:
+Learn other useful primitive survival skills outdoors by watching this video from Wilderness Pioneers:

-Learning how to use a slingshot is one of the most useful primitive skills you could acquire.
-However, while it’s really fun to use, a slingshot can also be dangerous and cause unintended harm to others.
-For that reason, you should be careful and responsible on how you use it.
-If you’re a newbie on slingshots, don’t worry because your accuracy and precision can increase through practice.
+Learning how to use a slingshot is one of the most useful primitive skills you can acquire.
+But while it’s really fun to use, a slingshot can also be dangerous and cause unintended harm to others.
+For that reason, you should be careful and responsible in how you use it.
+If you’re a newbie on using slingshots, don’t worry because your accuracy and precision can improve through practice.

 Aside from using a slingshot, what other primitive skills do you know?
 Share your thoughts in the comments section below!